mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 gin lock <filenames>...
 gin commit . -m <"commit message">
 ```
 Here 'filenames' could refer to one or multiple files or folders, including their absolute or relative paths.
 When you lock a file or a folder, you also have to use the `commit` command in order to update the local tracking system.
-Issueing the `lock` command replaces the local locked files with pointers or symbolic links if supported by the file system.
-Locked files that have not yet been committed are marked as 'Lock status changed' (short TC) in the output of the `ls` command.
+Issuing the `lock` command replaces the local locked files with pointers or symbolic links if supported by the file system.
+Locked files that have not yet been committed are marked as 'Lock status changed' or 'TC' in the output of the `ls` command.

 (doc-gin-client-unlock-file)=
 ## Unlock a Local File or a Folder for Editing